MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/category-requests-from-vendors.md

 - To add a new category, select **Add** from the  **Requested categories** FastTab toolbar.
 - To remove a listed category from the request, select the target category on the **Requested categories** FastTab and then select **Remove** from the toolbar.
-- To attach a document to the request, select **Attachments** on theAction Pane.
+- To attach a document to the request, select **Attachments** on the Action Pane.
 Attached documents will be available to approvers when they review the category request.
 - To remove attached documents, select **Attachments** on the Action Pane.
 Select the document to remove and then select **Delete** from the Action Pane.

 9. If you're ready to submit the request, select **Submit** from the Action Pane and follow the next steps.
 Otherwise just close the page to come back to it later.